List of Yu-Gi-Oh! GX characters: Manga

 MacKenzie is a companion of Zane who follows him to Duel Academy.
 She is of the existence of duel spirits and targets Jaden for his Winged Kuriboh.
 She becomes a finalist in a tournament to celebrate Zane's return to Duel Academy, and has some sort of connection to a mysterious entity who desires the energy of duel spirits to manifest itself.
-It is also revealed that she possesses one of the Planet cards, although this has not yet been elaborated on.
+It is also revealed that she possesses one of the Planet cards.
 MacKenzie plays an Angel deck.